Vanika24/Vanika24.github.io/_pages/research.md

        Research Assistant Lafayette College — Department of Economics (with Professor Sayorn Chin) · Easton, PA · May 2024 – May 2025<br>
     </div>
     <div class="research-abstract">
-      Researched the “price of conscience” in labor markets by integrating longitudinal data from the The National Longitudinal Survey of Youth (NLSY97) with occupational characteristics from ONET to quantify how jobs requiring moral compromise are compensated.
-Applied fixed-effects econometric models to uncover a significant wage premium for occupations involving ethical tradeoffs, with effects increasing by age and education.
-Presented findings at Lafayette College’s Poster Symposium.
+      Applied a two-way fixed-effects research design to uncover a significant wage premium for occupations involving ethical tradeoffs, with effects increasing by age and education.
+Presented findings at Lafayette College's Poster Symposium, demonstrating how markets price moral considerations and offering insights with implications for workforce management, compensation strategies, and organizational decision-making.
        </div>
      </div>
       <strong>Abstract.</strong> Markets are often praised for their efficiency, but they can also incentivize